restatedev/restate/.github/welcome_mail.md

 Looking forward to hearing your feedback.
 Would be fun if we end up using each other's tech!

-If you should encounter any problems then respond to this mail, write to [info@restate.dev](mailto:info@restate.dev) or contact us on [Discord](https://discord.gg/skW3AZ6uGd).
+If you should encounter any problems then write me or contact us on [Discord](https://discord.gg/skW3AZ6uGd).

-Best regards, The Restate team
+Best regards, Stephan